 Hand gestures are part of the way we communicate, especially with children, and it’s how they develop their language skills.
 Children use their hands to communicate with others very early on.
 They point to the things they want.
 They know what they want to say, but they can’t say it with words yet.

-“Now we know that pointing to objects gives children a chance to practice communicating nonverbally before they are able to do so with words”, Rowe says.
+“Now we know that pointing to objects gives children a chance to practice communicating nonverbally before they can do so with words”, Rowe says.
 “Pointing can also serve as a means for children to acquire information, in that children’s pointing often elicits a verbal response, or label, from a parent”.

-- While you are walking around your house, point out and label objects with your toddler.
-Do the same everywhere that you go, for example: at the park, the grocery store, and in the car.
+- While you are walking around the house, point out and label objects with your child.
+Do the same everywhere that you go, for example, at the park, the grocery store, and in the car.

 - Play pointing games –for example, point to some body parts while repeating the names out loud.

-- When reading, ask your child: “What is this?” and encourage naming and pointing to objects in the book.
+- When reading, ask your child “What is this?” and encourage naming and pointing the objects in the book.

-- When your child points, make sure you get excited about whatever it is she is pointing to!
-Give lots of attention to the pointing.
-It will provide positive reinforcement causing more pointing.
+- When your child points, make sure you get excited about whatever it is they’re pointing to!
+Participate in joint attention to provide positive reinforcement and cause more pointing.

 Here’s a Kinedu activity to get you started in the pointing game with your little one: